 You are here

-Prior to commencing the program, all admitted students are required to have completed three courses at the undergraduate level:
+Prior to commencing the program, admitted students are required to have completed a Probability and Statistics course at the undergraduate level.
+It is also desirable that admitted applicants have taken a course in Marketing Management and a course in Microeconomics.

 Students are also required to attend a Math Camp that is offered by the Business School prior to joining the program during the month of August.

-All students are required to complete a minimum of two out of the following PhD courses:
+All students are required to complete the following sequence of mathematical: coursework:

 They are also required to take or exempt from these two MBA courses:

-If desired, students can substitute Strategic Consumer Insights (B8601) with either of the two PhD Consumer Behavior courses (Consumer Behavior I - B9610-025 or Consumer Behavior II - B9610-015)
+If desired, students can substitute Strategic Consumer Insights (B8601) with either of the two PhD Consumer Behavior courses (Consumer Behavior I - B9610-025 or Consumer Behavior II - B9610-015).
+However, instructor permission is required before joining each course.

 Students can take a maximum of two MBA courses in marketing.
 Students choose the elective classes that are most relevant to their interests.
 The following table contains a list of MBA courses to choose from: